 Sometimes, we also make folklore-inspired jewelry or crowns studded with birds or stews made from twelve different kinds of vegetables.
 Our natural habitats include second-handbook stores, airplanes, and really divey karaoke bars where we sing like sirens or harpies, depending on the season.

 The “Myth and Mythic Adaptation” course content will be conducted through video lectures that will be accessible on the dates listed below, but all the materials will be yours to download and interact with whenever you choose.
 You do not need to be present when a lesson is posted – you can watch it at your convenience.
-Full payment must be complete by the time registration closes on July 19th at midnight.
-In addition to 5 video lectures, this course also features a bonus 6th lesson devoted to BLAH’s novel BLAH and held live via CrowdCast.
+Full payment must be complete by the time registration closes on July 12th at midnight.
+In addition to 5 video lectures, this course also features a bonus 6th lesson devoted to Madeline Miller’s new novel Circe and held live via CrowdCast.
 The 6th lesson will be the only video that is aired live.
 We recommend watching (and participating!) in that lesson, but if you cannot, you can watch a recording of the lesson at a later time.
 You will receive more information about this closer to the event.

 What You Will Get: